Every Lyme Patient Has the EXACT Same Story. Most all MD's will recognize early Lyme. When…

 A major characteristic of brain-damaged patients is the tendency to confabulate—to hide and dissemble about their damage. —Peter R. Breggin

-Now, I have stumbled upon another site called FASD FAMILIES and though it is geared more towards younger FASD kids, it has a ton of useful information.
-One has to realize that, say a kid is 16 years old, physically.
-On a good day, with a few hiccups, they are developmentally, emotionally, or mentally 8 yrs old.
-When they are escalated, you are dealing with a 4 year old.
+Now, I have stumbled upon another site called FASD FAMILIES.
+Though it is geared more towards younger FASD kids, it has a ton of useful information.
+One has to realize that, say there is a kid who is 16 years old, physically.
+On a good day, they are developmental, emotionally, or mentally 8 yrs old.
+When they are escalated, you are dealing with a 4-year-old.

-This is at no fault to the child but to the situation of why they have FASD, which causes prenatal brain damage that they deal with for the rest of their lives.
+This is at no fault to the child but to the situation of why they have FASD.
+Fetal Alcohol Syndrome causes prenatal brain damage that they deal with for the rest of their lives.
 The poor decision of a mother (or father), leads to a lifetime of struggles to their children.
 This author defines confabulation, as well, and I thought it was PERFECT.

 CONFABULATION: The fancy word is confabulation.
 Some would say it’s lying.
 I think it’s more like their version of the story becomes their truth because they don’t know the difference between truth and reality.
 Once they tell a story, they accept it as gospel.